Business Law Concentration

 Completion of the Business Law concentration does not require pre-approval or special admission.
 If you would like to pursue this concentration, complete a total of 12 credits of business law-related courses as listed below.

-After you've applied to graduate, we'll provide instructions for how to declare the concentration so that it will appear on your academic transcript.
+After you've applied to graduate, the Undergraduate Office (UGO) provide instructions for how to declare the concentration so that it will appear on your academic transcript.

 |6 credits from:|